 Pilot test.
-A method to determine the recommended CPE credit for self study programs that involves sampling of at least three individuals independent of the development team and representative of the intended participants to measure the representative completion time.
+A method to determine the recommended CPE credit for self study programs that involves sampling of individuals who are independent of the development team and are representative of the intended participants to measure the representative completion time.

 Pre-program assessment.
 A method of measuring prior knowledge that is given before the participant has access to the course content of the program.